Renters Rights Act 2025: what tradespeople need to know

 Boiler replacements

 Efficient heating systems are essential.
 Older boilers should be replaced with modern, energy-efficient models.
 This not only meets the standard but also reduces energy bills for tenants.
+For tradespeople, offering a range of boiler options can cater to different budgets and preferences.

 Improved insulation

 Proper insulation is crucial for maintaining comfortable temperatures and reducing energy consumption.
 Consider upgrading insulation in walls, roofs, and floors to meet or exceed current building regulations.
+Discussing the long-term savings on energy bills can be a persuasive selling point to landlords.

 Window upgrades

 Double glazing or improved window seals can significantly enhance energy efficiency and soundproofing.
 This can be an attractive selling point for landlords looking to offer high-quality rental properties.
+For tradespeople, providing a portfolio of past work can help demonstrate expertise and build client confidence.

 Examples of trade work opportunities